server-os/server-image/src/img/man/imgadm.8.md

 before calling "imgadm create".
 This section describes prepare-image and guest requirements for the former.

-The given prepare-image script is run via the SmartOS mdata "sdc:operator-script" facility.
-This requires the guest tools in the VM to support "sdc:operator-script" (SmartOS zones running on SDC 7.0 platforms with OS-2515, from 24 Sep 2013, support this.)
+The given prepare-image script is run via the ServerOS mdata "sdc:operator-script" facility.
+This requires the guest tools in the VM to support "sdc:operator-script" (ServerOS zones running on SDC 7.0 platforms with OS-2515, from 24 Sep 2013, support this.)

 For orderly VM preparation, a prepare-image script must implement the following